pytroll/pyresample/docs/source/plot.rst

 From v0.7.12 pyresample can use the geos, ortho and nsper projections with Basemap.
 Starting with v1.9.0 quicklooks are now generated with Cartopy which should also work with these projections.
-Assuming the file **areas.cfg** has the following area definition for an ortho projection area:
+Assuming the file **areas.yaml** has the following area definition for an ortho projection area:

 .. code-block:: bash